Schedule C form: What it is and how to file for your business

 Sole proprietorships

 A sole proprietorship is an unincorporated business operated and owned by one person.
-It’s the simplest and least expensive type of business structure.
-An individual who operates a business on their own and hasn’t opted for another business structure is considered a sole proprietor.
+It's the simplest and least expensive type of business structure.
+If you operate a business on your own and have not chosen another business structure, the IRS treats you as a sole proprietor.

-Sole proprietorship is the easiest way to go if a business isn’t ready to take on the expense of forming an entity.
+A sole proprietorship is often the easiest option if you are not ready to take on the cost of forming a separate legal entity.
 Making the right choice depends on your income, the type of your business and individual management preferences.
 Even if you are only doing odd jobs to supplement your income, you must report your income and expenses from the business on Schedule C.

 Limited liability company (LLC)